 Yeah, hey, yay

-In an interview with Rolling Stone, Cobain explained the meaning behind “Here we are now, entertain us,” as “something I used to say every time I used to walk into a party to break the ice.
+“Here we are now, entertain us” became part of the anthem, but Cobain stated it was just an awkward ice breaker he used at parties.
+“Something I used to say every time I used to walk into a party to break the ice.
 A lot of times, when you’re standing around with people in a room, it’s really boring and uncomfortable.
-So it was “Well, here we are, entertain us.
-You invited us here.”
+So it was ‘Well, here we are, entertain us.
+You invited us here,'” said Cobain.

-“I was just using pieces of poetry and just garbage — you know, just stuff that just would spew out of me at the time,” Cobain said to MuchMusic in 1993.
+“I was just using pieces of poetry and just garbage — you know, just stuff that just would spew out of me at the time,” said Cobain.
 “A lot of times when I write lyrics, it’s just at the last second because I’m really lazy.
 And then I find myself having to come up with explanations for it.”

 I’m worse at what I do best